 The courts place great reliance on Directors who have consulted with their accountants or solicitors, but even more so when they obtain competent, independent advice from a licensed Insolvency Practitioner.

-It is essential that Directors are making the right decisions and that these decisions are properly recorded.
-At Poppleton & Appleby, our team of qualified Business Recovery Specialists can help Directors with common-sense measures and advice to create a framework for managing a company in difficulty.
+It is essential, therefore, that Directors are making the right decisions when facing insolvency and that these decisions are properly recorded.
+At Poppleton & Appleby, our team of Licensed Insolvency Practitioners and qualified Business Recovery Specialists can help Directors with common-sense measures and advice to create a framework for managing a company in difficulty.

 Our advice can ensure Directors avoid criticism at a later stage and can be crucial in keeping control over the decision-making process and avoid lenders, HMRC, landlords or creditors influencing the outcome.